Von Hannover v Germany: Judgment of the European Court of Human Rights

-On 24 June 2004, the Court unanimously ruled that there was a breach of Article 8 of the European Convention on Human Rights.
-It accepted that scenes from daily life, involving activities such as engaging in sport, out walking, leaving a restaurant or on holiday were of a purely private nature, but also noted that "photos appearing in the tabloid press are often taken in a climate of continual harassment which induces in the person concerned a very strong sense of intrusion into their private life or even of persecution" and that "the context in which these photos were taken – without the applicant’s knowledge or consent – and the harassment endured by many public figures in their daily lives cannot be fully disregarded".
+On 24 June 2004, the European Court of Human Rights unanimously ruled that there was a breach of Article 8 of the European Convention on Human Rights.
+It accepted that scenes from daily life, involving activities such as engaging in sport, out walking, leaving a restaurant or on holiday were of a purely private nature, in the sense that they did not involve the performance of public.